 As per one study, it is discovered that the condition is twice as common in men than in women and usually affects people above 60 years of age.
 One research suggests that around 4 people in every 100,000 every year are affected and the number is increasing at a rapid rate.

-Endocarditis symptoms
+Endocarditis Symptoms

 The endocarditis symptoms are not very serious, however, they might get slowly over time.
 The symptoms are usually similar to any other disease in the early stage of endocarditis.
 This is one main reason that the condition remains undiagnosed.